Growth & Care

 Dutchman's Pipe is recommended for the following landscape applications:

 Hedges/Screening, General Garden Use

 Dutchman's Pipe features unusual light green tubular flowers along the branches in mid spring.
-It has dark green foliage throughout the season.
+It has dark green deciduous foliage.
 The heart-shaped leaves do not develop any appreciable fall color.
-The fruit is not ornamentally significant.